Class Documentation

 A Biomat Class object is instantiated by,

-where Name is the biological material name, e.g. Cortical Bone (ICRP), and Index is the biological material index number (see List of Biological Materials.)
+where Name is the biological material name, e.g. Cortical Bone (ICRP), or Index is the biological material index number (see List of Biological Materials.)

 The methods,